pubnub/chat-engine-push-notifications/docs/api/README.md

 <br/><a id="registernotificationactions" />

 [`registerNotificationActions(actions)`](#registernotificationactions)
-It is possible to register listeners for actions which user pick from interactive notification.
-This function allow to bind action to open specified .
+It is possible to register listeners for actions which user pick from the interactive notification.
+This function allows binding an action to open specified.

 **Note:** for iOS this function will return immediately.